 Streamline Health Solns Insights: Return On Capital Employed

-In Q1, Streamline Health Solns (NASDAQ:STRM) posted sales of $2.95 million.
-Earnings were up 87.69%, but Streamline Health Solns still reported an overall loss of $2.46 million.
-Streamline Health Solns collected $2.97 million in revenue during Q4, but reported earnings showed a $1.31 million loss.
+During Q1, Streamline Health Solns's (NASDAQ:STRM) reported sales totaled $2.95 million.
+Despite a 87.69% in earnings, the company posted a loss of $2.46 million.
+In Q4, Streamline Health Solns brought in $2.97 million in sales but lost $1.31 million in earnings.

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in Streamline Health Solns's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q1, Streamline Health Solns posted an ROCE of -0.08%.

 ROCE is an important metric for the comparison of similar companies.
 A relatively high ROCE shows Streamline Health Solns is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and earnings per share growth.

-For Streamline Health Solns, the return on capital employed ratio shows the current amount of assets may not actually be helping the company achieve higher returns, a note many investors will take into account when making long-term financial decisions.
+In Streamline Health Solns's case, the ROCE ratio shows the amount of assets may not be helping the company achieve higher returns.
+Investors may take this into account before making any long-term financial decisions.

 Streamline Health Solns reported Q1 earnings per share at $-0.07/share, which did not meet analyst predictions of $-0.05/share.